awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Deploy_and_Update_CloudFormation/5_add_ec2.md

               Value: !GetAtt MyEC2Instance.PublicDnsName

     * Use the other entry under **Outputs** to ensure your new entry has the right indentation
-    * The `!GetAtt` function can return various attributes of the resource.
+    * The [!GetAtt function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html) can return various attributes of the resource.
 In this case the public DNS name of the EC2 instance.
     * NOTE: if you used a Logical ID _other_ than `MyEC2Instance` when you added your EC2 resource, then you should use that name here
     * To download a sample solution, right-click and download this link:
     [simple_stack_plus_s3_ec2_server.yaml](/Reliability/200_Deploy_and_Update_CloudFormation/Code/CloudFormation/simple_stack_plus_s3_ec2_server.yaml)

 1. Update the CloudFormation stack using the modified template
-1. After deployment is complete, click on the **Outputs** tab for the CloudFormation stack
+1. After deployment is complete and stack **status** is _UPDATE_COMPLETE_, click on the **Outputs** tab for the CloudFormation stack
     * Click on the public DNS name

 ![ClickPublicDns](/Reliability/200_Deploy_and_Update_CloudFormation/Images/ClickPublicDns.png)